-Figure 29 shows the waveforms of eccentric TEOBResumS with different ε_0 and non-eccentric TEOBResumS waveforms.
-Figure 30 and 31 shows the waveforms of eccentric TEOBResumS with $\varepsilon_0 = 0$ and non-eccentric TEOBResumS waveforms with mass ratio 1 and 15, respectively.
+Figure 28 shows the waveforms of eccentric TEOBResumS with different $\varepsilon_0$ and non-eccentric TEOBResumS waveforms.
+Figure 29 and 30 shows the waveforms of eccentric TEOBResumS with $\varepsilon_0 = 0$ and non-eccentric TEOBResumS waveforms with mass ratio 1 and 15, respectively.
 The plots show that the eccentric TEOB waveform with $\varepsilon_0 = 0$ is precisely the same (match values are 1 in both time domain and frequency domain) as the non-eccentric TEOB waveform with mass ratios 1 and 15.
-This proves the compatibility between eccentric TEOB and non-eccentric TEOB waveforms.
+This indicates the compatibility between eccentric TEOB and non-eccentric TEOB waveforms.